 Legal Opinion.
 For the purpose of Section 4(a) of the ISDA Agreement, upon execution of this Confirmation, Counterparty agrees to deliver to ECT a Legal Opinion in form and substance satisfactory to ECT, attached hereto as Exhibit 1.

-Authorization.
-For the purpose of Section 4(a) of the ISDA Agreement, upon execution of this Confirmation, Counterparty agrees to deliver to ECT: (A) a certified resolution of its board of directors or other governing body (i) authorizing this Confirmation and the Transaction contemplated hereby and (ii) authorizing a specified person(s) to execute and deliver on its behalf this Confirmation, and (B) copies of its articles of incorporation and bylaws (or other constituent documents).

 Additional Representations.
 For the purpose of Section 3 of the ISDA Agreement, Counterparty further represents and warrants to ECT (which representations will be deemed repeated by Counterparty at all times until the termination of the Transaction) that: